tlanfer/alasbot/README.md

 # heroku ps:scale worker=1
 ```

+### Running it somewhere else
+If you want to run the bot somewhere else, you're on your own.
+It should easily run anywhere you can run linux executable.

+## Adding it to your server

+* Use the discord developer portal to generate a link to add the bot to your discord
-* Add the bot to your server.
-It should show as online
+* Use that link, add the bot to your discord
+* It should show as online

+## Usage

-Now, when you enter !server it should give you some info.
+When you enter `!server` anywhere in your discord it should give you some info.

 It should also work in DMs

+Any feedback is of course very welcome!